We thank Presenter, John Greene, for the following advance information regarding his Radio Documentary this Sunday. (S.R.)

 We are often told to be careful of what we wish for, as it might just come true.
 In Chinese astrology, we have just entered the year of the Rooster, and by adapting some of the simple rules of the laws of attraction, anything we do wish for in 2017 could materialise.

 That’s according to West Cork based Psychic Tarot reader Karina Collins who John Greene meets up with in this week’s edition of ‘Where the road takes me’.
 Karina boasts 180,000 followers on facebook, and has a worldwide online clientele which includes Hollywood actors and directors.
 Karina is also a paranormal researcher, investigating evidence of the afterlife.

 Tarot cards, Ouija boards, séances, near death experiences, reincarnation and life in the spirit world are all up for discussion on this week’s programme.
-We look at the significance of the year of the Rooster, and why there were so many celebrity deaths during 2016. … continue reading the full article ““Where the Road Takes Me” on C103 This Evening at 7″
+We look at the significance of the year of the Rooster, and why there were so many celebrity deaths during 2016. [read more …] ““Where the Road Takes Me” on C103 This Evening at 7″

 We thank Radio Presenter supreme – John Greene – for advance information on Sunday’s C103 programme.
 (S.R.)